A 2025 Guide to Teaching English in China

 Since the school would pay the recruiter to hire you, their services could be available at almost no cost.

-Most times, they also help with the visa process and settle in China.
+They usually also help with the visa process and settle in China.
 Another option is to opt for a Teach Abroad Program.

 These help with the application process and enable smooth processing.